Assistant Professor of Law

 Legal Research and Writing I and II

 Professor Cathren Page joined the faculty at the Barry University School of Law in 2011.
 She previously taught Appellate Advocacy, Legal Research and Writing, and Special Problems in Evidence for three years at Golden Gate University School of Law.
-She is an active participant in the Legal Writing Institute.
+She is an active participant in the Legal Writing Institute and an assistant editor with the Journal of the Legal Writing Institute.

 Professor Koehlert-Page's publications can be found on the Social Science Research Network.